sigsum/log-go/doc/rate-limit.md

 ## Enabling rate limits

-Rate limits are enabled by using the `--rate-limit-config` command line option to the `sigsum-log-primary` server, or the corresponding setting in the main config file.
-Without this option, there are no rate limits (appropriate only if access to the log server is restricted by other means).
-The config file specifies allow-lists of various kinds, and corresponding limits.
+Rate limits are enabled by using the `--rate-limit-config=<file>` command line option to the `sigsum-log-primary` server, or the corresponding setting in the main configuration file.
+The given file specifies allow-lists of various kinds, and corresponding limits.
+Without this option, there are no rate limits.

+With respect to public access, there are three modes of operation:

+1. Unlimited access.
+To get this behaviour, don't enable rate limiting at all.
+This mode of operation is also appropriate if access to the log server is restricted by other means.

+2. Limited access, subject to configured rate limit.
+To get this behavior, enable rate limiting, and include a `public ...` line in the configuration file, as described below.

+3. No access.
+To get this behavoir, enable rate limiting, but don't include any `public ...` line in the configuration file.
+Then only explicitly allow-listed keys and domains are allowed to submit new leaves to the log.

 ## Config file syntax